hanrai/GettingAndCleaningData/README.md

 ### Why I want to write a short code for this project?
 Short means you can read it faster.
 You don't need to remember too much things, because it's short right?
 Normally, short means simple, so I hope this can help you to understand what I want to do easier.
 And the code will looks beautiful as well, right?

-And the most important reason: I'm too lazy to write a lot of code~~~ LOL
+And the most important reason: I'm too lazy to write so much code~~~ LOL